rushil1904/Google-Meet-Automation/README.md

 # Google-Meet-Automation
-### A program that will attend your online classes or meetings.
+### A program that will attend your online classes or meetings for you.
 You can configure the program according to your personal needs.
 For this program, simply put the meet link in a Google Docs file and the whenever the program detects a link in the document, it will redirect you to the meet link and join the meeting.
 It will also mark your presence by writing input in the chat box.
 You can use the program to attend online classes or meetings on your behalf.